Career Establishment Award

 Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.

-- A full-time, fully funded post at a UK university or research institute for the duration of the award
+- Have a full-time, fully funded post at a UK university or research institute for the duration of the award

-- Space and facilities to run an independent research group
+- Have space and facilities to run an independent research group

-- Completed your specialist training, which would normally include obtaining a PhD or MD and have post-doctoral research experience if you are a clinician
+- If you are a clinician, have completed your specialist training, which would normally include obtaining a PhD or MD, and have post-doctoral research experience

 You should not have:

 - Already received Fellowship funding to set up your research group

 - A core-funded Group Leader position at one of our Institutes